openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 To achieve this you needed to select the build variant "fullRelease" when [building the APK](../Installing-AndroidAPS/Building-APK.md) (or "pumpRelease" will allow you to just remote control the pump without looping).
 Within AndroidAPS, in the ConfigBuilder you need to [enable Wear](../Configuration/Config-Builder#wear).

+Some users who are using Xdrip+ have also reported to get readings on a watch they needed to enter "info.nighscout.androidaps" into Identify receiver within Inter-app settings in Xdrip+

 There are several watchfaces to choose from that include average delta, IOB, currently active temp basal rate and basal profiles + CGM readings graph.

 ![AndroidAPSv2 watchface](../images/AAPSv2_Watchface.png)